-But it is not always easy to find ready-made, hospitable, seasoned service people.
-Is good help hard to find, or can you take anyone and make them great?
-Small business leaders often side with the former, but best practices repeatedly prove the latter is more accurate.
-Let’s take a look at some of the best practices for appreciating your staff and the effect that can have on improved customer service.
+It’s not always easy to find ready-made, hospitable, seasoned service people.
+Is good help hard to find or can you take anyone and make them great?
+Small business leaders often side with the former, but best practices repeatedly prove the latter.

 “When we started the company, it was a challenge to attract great people,” said David Udow, CEO of Ziptrek Ecotours.
 “No one knew who we were.
 We couldn’t offer the same compensation others offered, and we needed our staff to work during prime outdoor activity hours, unlike the restaurants and bars.
 We learned that there’s a lot more to attracting and keeping great staff than paying bags of money or giving them prime time off.
-For starters, it is surprising what the right kind of thank-you will do….”
-When I heard David say this, I thought back to the Olympic volunteers.
-They were highly informed and motivated to serve – all for a free jacket, a few pins, and a chance to be a part of a once in a lifetime experience.
+For starters, it’s surprising what the right kind of ‘thank you’ will do…”

 Creating that class of excellence requires more systems and processes than this article can hold, but getting started will yield surprising results.
 Begin by implementing the best practices for appreciating your staff.
 Do what the leaders at Ziptrek, the Olympics, and other world class hospitality providers do.

 Small business leaders know how costly it is to replace great people.
-Ensuring your team knows how great they are will delight customers, improve employee retention and your bottom line.
+Ensuring your team knows how great they are will delight customers, increase employee retention, and improve your bottom line.

 Bellrock is a management consulting and change management firm where remarkable is expected.
 If you found this article valuable, don’t be stingy.
 Share!